Nelly-Wambui/16S-Report-Prep/README.md

 ```
 nextflow run uct-cbio/16S-rDNA-dada2-pipeline --reads '*_R{1,2}.fastq.gz' --trimFor 24 --trimRev 25 --reference 'gg_13_8_train_set_97.fa.gz' -profile uct_hex
 ```
-* The above command holds the mainly required arguments,which are:
-  - **--reads** which specifies the location of your input FastQ files.
-  - **--trimFor and --trimRev** that set length of R1 (--trimFor) and R2 (--trimRev) that needs to be trimmed (if no trimming is needed, then set 0).
-  - **--reference** specifying the path to taxonomic database for annotation.
-  - **-profile** which chooses a configuration profile amongst:

-    `standard`
-    The default profile, used if -profile is not specified at all.
-Runs locally and expects all software to be installed and available on the PATH.
-    `uct_hex`
-    Designed to run on UCT's high-performance cluster (hex).
-    `none`
-    No configuration at all.
-Useful if you want to build your own config from scratch and want to avoid loading in the default base config profile (not recommended).
 * It outputs results mostly in RDS format.

 ## nf-core/ampliseq pipeline
-* Its current version is Ampliseq Version 2.1.1.
 * It is a bioinformatics analysis pipeline used for amplicon sequencing, supporting denoising of any amplicon and, currently, taxonomic assignment of 16S, ITS and 18S amplicons.
 * Supported is paired-end Illumina or single-end Illumina, PacBio and IonTorrent data.
 * Default is the analysis of 16S rRNA gene amplicons sequenced paired-end with Illumina.
-* The pipeline is built using Nextflow.
 * It runs with Conda, Docker, Podman,Shifter, Charliecloud and Singularity.
-* It can run on the AWS cloud infrastructure.
 * Command for running the pipeline:
   ```
   nextflow run nf-core/ampliseq -profile <docker/singularity/podman/shifter/charliecloud/conda/institute> --input "path to data" --FW_primer "forward primer sequence" --RV_primer "reverse primer sequence" --metadata "Path to metadata file""
   ```
-* For usage of the pipeline, refer to [this](https://nf-co.re/ampliseq/usage), and for the parameters refer to [these parameters](https://nf-co.re/ampliseq/parameters)

 ![Image of how it runs and output expected](https://github.com/nf-core/ampliseq/blob/master/docs/images/ampliseq_workflow.png)

 ## MBBU 16S-Accreditation
-* This is a workflow for 16SrRNA analysis.
-* The current version is Accreditation_Zenodo
-* The Dada2 pipeline is written in R, while the Qiime pipeline is built with Nextflow.

 ### DADA2 MBBU 16S-Accreditation pipeline

-* The following packages are required:
-1. DADA2
-2. phyloseq
-3. dplyr
-4. vegan
-5. phangorn
-6. ggplot2
-7. scales
-8. grid
-9. reshape2
-10. profvis
-11. DECIPHER
-12. Rcolorbrewer

 * Steps in the pipeline:
 ![DADA2 MBBU 16S-Accreditation pipeline](https://github.com/mbbu/Reviewing-16s-Analysis-Workflows/blob/main/MBBU-16S-Accreditation-Dada2-Pipeline-Steps%20(2).png)

 ### QIIME MBBU 16S-Accreditation Pipeline

-* The analysis pipeline follows the following order:
-1. Quality check of raw reads
-2. Trimming of adapters from reads
-3. Merging/Stitching
-4. Filtering and Primer removal
-5. Orientation
-6. Dereplication
-7. Chimera detection
-8. Clustering OTUs
-9. Phylogeny
-10. Taxonomy
-11. Alpha diversity and Beta diversity

 * It is summarized as follows:
 ![image](https://user-images.githubusercontent.com/91982522/149777440-1efe7a27-8034-492e-944d-d9edaa7b35ed.png)